You are here

 The following are projected outcomes of this funding opportunity:

-- Expanded capacity for districts and community-based organizations to leverage after school and summer programming to accelerate the completion of lost or unfinished learning; and
+- Expanded capacity for districts and community-based organizations to leverage summer programming to accelerate the completion of lost or unfinished learning; and

 - Strengthened student engagement in learning–both in the traditional school day and out.